 Double Decker Living Root Bridge:

 A ‘root bridge’, it is located in Tryna village.
 Made of the Indian Rubber Tree this is one of the biggest attractions of Cherrapunji.
-This place attracts many tourists from around the world owing to its unique bio engineering and beautiful surroundings.
+This place attracts many tourists from around the world owing to its unique bioengineering and beautiful surroundings.
 With a length of 100 feet, a walk on this structure is a unique experience truly.

 The Khasi Monoliths are located in close proximity to the Mawsmai Falls.
-These are amazing underground mazes and passages of age old caves.
+These are amazing underground mazes and passages of age-old caves.
 With many Khasi monoliths lying around and a lot still undiscovered- this place is ideal for explorers who wish to spend an exciting weekend.

 Krem Mawsmai Cave:

-Just half a kilometer from Cherrapunji these caves are the most prominent of the tourist hubs.
+Just half a kilometre from Cherrapunji these caves are the most prominent of the tourist hubs.
 Considered to be the fourth longest caves in the entire Indian sub-continent, the highlight of these caves is a little pool formed inside as a result of five different rivers joining here.

-Krem Phyllut is a cave sector.
+Krem Phylum is a cave sector.
 It has 3 different entrances and also has water flowing through the caves.
 It is a major tourist attraction and is ideal for exploring with friends or family.

 These are the 4th highest waterfalls in India.
 At 1,035 ft -the falls prove to be a spectacle to witness with scenic surroundings and rich fauna around.
 Mawsmai falls are also known as the Nohsngithiang Falls.
-Probably – the icon of Cherrapunjee, these falls attract a lot of crowd.
+Probably – the icon of Cherrapunjee, these falls attract a lot of crowds.